viktor1vasilevski/clean-architecture-webapi/README.md

     - after you get registered, automatically, this user will have the role "User".
        Go in the table AspNetUserRoles and notice that the RoleId is already 2 for that one user.
-       Just edit the table and change it manually to 1 and press TAB, or write this command in SQL<br />
+       Just edit the table and change it manually to 1 and press TAB, or write this command in SQL

     ```sql
     USE {yourDatabaseName}
     GO